PKHarsimran/PKHarsimran.github.io/_posts/2026-01-31-waf-login-attack-investigation.md

 ### Monitoring and Health-Check Tools

-Synthetic monitoring systems often validate authentication flows on a schedule.
+Any monitoring systems often validate authentication flows on a schedule.
 When those checks fail — due to backend latency, credential changes, or temporary outages — they can generate bursts of failed login attempts.

 These usually show up as:
 - Repeated requests to the same login endpoint